 However, while high-tech medical treatments are effective, they can also be pricey and exceed your budget.
 Luckily, there are also other, more affordable options on the table.

-Sebum is one of the main contributors of acne inflammation.
-So, it’s wiser to keep our skin well-hydrated, oily and elastic, instead of starving it of those qualities.
+Sebum is one of the main contributors to acne inflammation.
+So, it’s wise to keep our skin well-hydrated, oily, and elastic instead of starving it of those qualities.
 Depriving it of moisture and nurture, our skin may try to overcompensate by producing massive production of sebum and clogged pores.
 And those, as you might know, are the breeding grounds for acne inflammation.

-Perhaps one of the most popular ingredients in natural remedies, the status of tea tree oil is definitely well deserved.
+Perhaps one of the most popular ingredients in natural remedies, the reputation of tea tree oil is definitely well deserved.
 Due to its powerful anti-bacterial and anti-inflammatory properties, tea tree oil has been used in healing balms throughout history, usually for treating various wounds and scars.

 Other oils that have beneficial skin effects are the following:

-A good night’s sleep, coupled with a diet rich in fruits and vegetables (vitamins and enzymes) can do wonders for both the body and the soul.
-But your skin will thank you too, since all those vitamins and enzymes and essential amino acids help it keep itself healthy and clean.
+A good night’s sleep and a diet rich in fruits and vegetables (vitamins and enzymes) can do wonders for the body and the soul.
+But your skin will thank you, too, since all those vitamins, enzymes, and essential amino acids will help it keep itself healthy and clean.

 But time is your ally.
-Sooner or later almost every treatment and routine produces an effect, as thousands upon thousands of people are showing us on a daily basis.
-The combined wisdom and support from others who have trodden this path can only benefit you, and dermatologists can guide you through the appropriate treatment plan that combines the right methods for you.
+Sooner or later, almost every treatment and routine produces an effect, as thousands of people can prove.
+The combined wisdom and support from others who have walked this path can only benefit you, and dermatologists can guide you through the appropriate treatment plan that combines the right methods for you.